heroku-reference-apps/managed-inference-chat/README.md

    # Create your .env file with the required variables
    # SESSION_SECRET: A secure random key for session encryption (generate with: openssl rand -hex 32)
    # CSRF_SECRET: A secure random key for CSRF token signing (generate with: openssl rand -hex 32)
-   # NODE_ENV: Set to 'production' for secure cookies in production

    # Example .env file:
    SESSION_SECRET=your-very-secure-session-secret-here
    CSRF_SECRET=your-very-secure-csrf-secret-here
-   NODE_ENV=development
    ```

 1. Start the development server: